 Length Options

-There are a few different options when it comes to length.
-Some women prefer a full length fit while others perfect a three-quarter length option.
-The full length offers full coverage and, ultimately more warmth and breathability.
-However, some women prefer better ventilation, which is offered in the three-quarter length option.
-The 3/4-length is also preferred specifically for skiing, reducing the bulk beneath the tall shaft of a ski boot.
 Another fun option is the full-body onesie!
-Some manufacturers actually offer long underwear that extends from a top all the way to the bottom.
-These are incredibly warm and comfortable…but don't offer the best versatility when it comes to ventilation.
+Some manufacturers actually offer long underwear that extends from the top all the way to the bottom.
+These are incredibly warm and comfortable, but they also don't offer the best versatility when it comes to ventilation.
 That said, when considering the kind of long underwear bottom, ask yourself what kind of cut you prefer.

 The Waistband

 A comfortable waistband that fits well is super important.
 We noticed that some waistbands are a little itchier than others and don't offer the same level of comfort.
 When perusing through different options in this review, make sure to take note of which waistbands offer a little more in the ways of cozy fabrics and elastic design.
 You don't want a waistband that will stretch out over time or doesn't feel good next to the skin.
+Modern, high-waisted designs tend to be our favorite because of their ease of layering and flattering fit.

 Flat Seams